-We have reviewed the accompanying consolidated balance sheet of Edita Food Industries Company (S.A.E.) and its Subsidiaries (the Group) as at 31 March 2018 and the related Consolidated statements of Profit or loss, comprehensive income, changes in equity and cash flows for the three months period then ended, and notes comprising a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these consolidated interim financial statements in accordance with International Financial Reporting Standards.
-Our responsibility is to express a conclusion on these consolidated interim financial statements based on our review.
+We have reviewed the accompanying interim consolidated balance sheet of Edita Food Industries Company (S.A.E.) and its Subsidiaries (the Group) as at 30 September 2018 and the related consolidated statements of profit or loss, comprehensive income for the three month and nine month periods then ended and the related consolidated statements of changes in equity and cash flows for the nine month period then ended, and notes comprising a summary of significant accounting policies and other explanatory notes.
+Management is responsible for the preparation and fair presentation of these consolidated interim financial statements in accordance with International Accounting Standard 34 "Interim Financial Reporting".
+Our responsibility is to express a conclusion on these consolidated financial statements based on our review.